-Shoreline Master Plan Goals Economic Develonment Public Access Recreation Circulation Land Use Conservation Historic &amp; Cultural Scientific &amp; Educational Flood Damage Shoreline Master Plan Goals - 1 1 GD 1: Encourage City entryways, commercial development, and redevelopment near the urban waterfront to reflect the City's waterfront in a manner that will enhance the public enjoyment and access to the waterfront. ~ &gt; GD 2: Ensure compatibility of adjacent land uses through the use of buffer, landscaping, and quality building design to mitigate impacts and enhance the City's unique identity and distinctive entryways. ∽ $\mathbf{i}$ GD 3: Promote economic development and redevelopment to provide for a tax base that is balanced so the tax burden is shared among residential, commercial, and industrial properties. ~
+Shoreline Master Plan Goals Economic Develonment Public Access Recreation Circulation Land Use Conservation Historic & Cultural Scientific & Educational Flood Damage Shoreline Master Plan Goals GD 1: Encourage City entryways, commercial development, and redevelopment near the urban waterfront to reflect the City's waterfront in a manner that will enhance the public enjoyment and access to the waterfront. ~ > GD 2: Ensure compatibility of adjacent land uses through the use of buffer, landscaping, and quality building design to mitigate impacts and enhance the City's unique identity and distinctive entryways. ~ ~ GD 3: Promote economic development and redevelopment to provide for a tax base that is balanced so the tax burden is shared among residential, commercial, and industrial properties. ~ ✓ GD 4: Provide cost-effective and efficient public infrastructure and services that are sensitive to the environment; and that balance the use of a variety of modes of transportation. ~ GD 5: Protect and enhance the City's critical areas and shoreline management zones to support fish and wildlife resources, maintain water quality and protect visual and aesthetic qualities. ~ ✓ ✓ ~